networktocode/schema-enforcer/docs/schema_command.md

 ## Checking defined schemas

-The `schema-enforcer schema --check` command both validates that schemas are valid according to spec (e.g. JSONSchema type schemas are validated as defined correctly according to the JSONSchema spec) and runs unit tests.
+The `schema-enforcer schema --check` command does two things.

+1) Validates that schemas are valid according to spec (e.g. JSONSchema type schemas are validated as defined correctly according to the JSONSchema spec)
+2) Runs defined unit tests

 ```cli
 bash$ cd examples/example3